-This program is rated for brisk aerobic hikes of up to 8 miles per day with climbs up to 1,500 feet on dirt trails.
+This program is rated for brisk aerobic hikes up to 8 miles per day with climbs up to 1,500 feet on dirt trails.
 Loose rocks, uneven footing, and off-trail hiking are possible.
 This is the maximum distance; hikes are often shorter due to changing conditions and group ability.
 Good coordination is recommended.
 Hiking is a rigorous activity, demanding on leg and back muscles, and aerobic in nature.
-Due to hiking at an elevation of 6,000 to 10,000 feet, we recommend you begin an exercise program right away if you have not already done so.
+Due to walking at an elevation of 6000 to 7000 feet, we recommend you begin an exercise program right away if you have not already done so.
 Participants residing at lower elevations may want to arrive a day early to adjust to the altitude.
-To learn more about how specific medical conditions can be affected by Yellowstone's environment and our activities, please visit www.tinyurl.com/yahealth
+To learn more about how specific medical conditions can be affected by Yellowstone's environment and our activities, please visit Yellowstone.org/experience/health-information/.

-General clothing and equipment list
+General equipment and clothing list

-Much of your time will be spent outdoors and all programs are held rain, snow or shine.
+Much of your time will be spent outdoors and all programs are held rain, snow, or shine.
 You should be prepared for a variety of mountain weather conditions and temperatures.
-Appropriate clothing, equipment and footwear are very important.
-Spring, summer and fall temperatures can range from below freezing in the mornings to 85 degrees Fahrenheit in the afternoons.
-The layered use of garments for protection against the wind, sun and temperature extremes should guide your clothing choices.
+Appropriate clothing, equipment, and footwear are very important.
+Spring, summer, and fall temperatures can range from below freezing in the mornings to 85 degrees Fahrenheit in the afternoons.
+The layered use of garments for protection against the wind, sun, and temperature extremes should guide your clothing choices.
 Loose-fitting layers allow you to maintain a comfortable and dry body as outside temperatures change, and as your own body temperature and moisture output changes with different levels of exertion.
 Some colder-weather items may not be needed in July or August, but please keep in mind that Yellowstone's weather is unpredictable.